um-dsp/MalEvol/README.md

 ### Contact
 MalEvol was developed at the [Data-Driven Security & Privacy Lab (DSPLab)](http://www-personal.umd.umich.edu/~birhanu/dsplab/) at the [University of Michigan, Dearborn](https://umdearborn.edu/cecs/departments/computer-and-information-science).
-May you have questions, please contact the Lead Developer, [Abderrahmen Amich](aamich@umich.edu).
+May you have questions, please contact the Lead Developer, Abderrahmen Amich (aamich@umich.edu).